daviddigital/chatgpt-filehelper/README.md

 ## Description

-`chatgpt-filehelper` is an easy to use tool for optimizing JavaScript and TypeScript files for use with Large Language Models like ChatGPT, Bard, Claude, etc..
+`chatgpt-filehelper` is an easy to use tool for optimizing JavaScript and TypeScript files for use with Large Language Models like ChatGPT, Bard, Claude, etc. There is no affiliation with any of those tools or companies and this is free and open source.

 It removes unnecessary whitespace and characters, and combines imported files into one long text file, making it easier to work with models that have token limits for input, and saving the hassle of copy-pasting multiple files related to the file you're working on.